Fresh Fun Flavor

 Description

-This 5-minute vegan raspberry pudding is bursting with bright berry flavor, naturally sweetened with maple syrup, and made magically smooth with protein-rich silken tofu.
-With just four ingredients and zero dairy, it’s the kind of treat you’ll want to whip up on repeat.
+This 5-minute vegan raspberry pudding is bursting with bright berry flavor, naturally sweetened with maple syrup, and made smooth and creamy with protein rich silken tofu.
+So indulgent but, totally guilt free.

 Ingredients